easterjd/task-manager-project/README.md

     -fork and clone this frontend repository onto your local machine -run 'npm install' in your terminal
     -run 'npm run dev'
-    -the prevous step will open the frontend program in your browser using live-server, connected to the backend deployed with Heroku
+    -the previous step will open the frontend program in your browser using live-server, connected to the backend deployed with Heroku

 ### TO USE TASK MANAGER ONLINE